diegoami/DA_ML_Capstone/solutions.md

 These are the steps that are executed:

-* preprocessing to  to move misclassifed frames to their correct directory
 * use an image loader from pytorch to create a generator scanning all files in the data directory.
 This works only if data is local and not on Sagemaker, for which I have to update the dataset.
 * use a pytorchvision transformer to resize images
 * divide the dataset in train and validation sets, using stratification and shuffling